Aversion Therapy

 While some forms of therapy rely on positive cues and stimuli to enact change, aversion therapy is based on the theory that negative and unpleasant stimuli or consequences can reduce unwanted or “problematic” behavior.
 It was initially developed to treat substance use disorders, especially excessive alcohol use.

-Although this modality is not backed by research, it was used in the mid- and late-20th century to help individuals reduce maladaptive behaviors.
-However, more modern research has found that positive reinforcement can be more effective.
+Although aversion therapy is not backed by research, it was used in the mid- and late-20th century to help individuals reduce maladaptive behaviors.
+However, more modern research has found that positive reinforcement can be more effective than aversion therapy.

 What aversion techniques are used in aversion therapy?